-Keeping up with immunizations as an adult
+Keeping up with immunizations during the COVID-19 pandemic

 People generally get their first tetanus, diphtheria and acellular pertussis (TDap) vaccine at around 11 years old.
 Adults should receive a TDap booster once every 10 years, especially those who may be at risk of puncture wounds, such as those that occur if you step on a nail.